-Some olecranon fractures may only be visible on one view.
+Some olecranon fractures may only be visible in one view.
 This may be the AP or the lateral.
-The below elbow x-rays show a transverse olecranon fracture visible on the AP view only (arrow).
+The below-elbow x-rays show a transverse olecranon fracture visible on the AP view only (arrow).
 Note the raised anterior and posterior fat pads on the lateral view.
-And an extra bonus point to those who spotted the subtle radial neck fracture.
+And a bonus point to those who spotted the subtle radial neck fracture.

-In children with a displaced olecranon fracture, there is risk of complications including delayed or non-union, ongoing elbow stiffness and impaired function.
-Refer any child who has an olecranon fracture with these features as they’re likely to require surgical intervention:
+In children with a displaced olecranon fracture, there is a risk of complications, including delayed or non-union, ongoing elbow stiffness and impaired function.
+Refer any child who has an olecranon fracture with these features, as they’re likely to require surgical intervention:

 - >2-4mm displacement

 - angulation of >30°